 Award winning architects established in 1985 by Ralph Carpenter and Richard Scales, located in the Suffolk countryside between Sudbury and Bury St Edmunds.
 They coined the phrase, deep green architecture . . . using materials with the lowest possible embodied energy and serviced by carbon neutral systems.
 Use of natural materials allows Modece to create comfortable, healthy and beautiful buildings for people to live and work in.
 Their architecture responds to seasonal weather variations and climate change using simple design principles such as orientation, mass, solar shading and natural ventilation with simple control systems.
 Complicated high-tech equipment is not necessary.
 In short, they aim for buildings that lift the spirits and sit lightly on the earth.

-Native is a thriving, award-winning architects' practice based in York, North Yorkshire, known for their modern, sustainable architecture with cutting edge materials (like hemcrete) and expertise working with historic buildings and traditional materials and techniques.
+We are an award-winning architects practice based in York, North Yorkshire.
+We are known for both our modern, sustainable architecture with cutting edge materials like hempcrete and our expertise working with historic buildings and traditional materials and techniques.
 Native has an excellent track record of delivering high quality and exciting design solutions for bespoke new build housing, upgrading existing buildings and community and commercial buildings.
-They are known for our sensitive regeneration schemes and rural diversification projects, making the best use of underused buildings.
-Native is committed to: Assisting clients, whether domestic or commercial to reduce their energy costs and carbon footprint by designing buildings that maximise thermal performance.
-Advising clients on appropriate technology to complement passive energy saving features.
-Promoting the use of traditional building materials and techniques.
-Promoting the use of locally sourced and produced products and materials.
-Specifying low carbon dioxide/low embodied energy building products.
-The re-use and upgrading of existing buildings through retro-fitting.
-Utilising both passive and active technologies, particularly in listed and historic buildings.
-Understanding clients' needs and then designing a creative, beautiful and practical building solution.
+We are known for our sensitive regeneration schemes and rural diversification projects, making the best use of underused buildings.

 Rachel Bevan Architects incorporate into their designs their knowledge of ecological construction, with attention to the health and environmental impact implications of buildings & products.
 They undertake research work, and feed-back this knowledge into their practice work.
 Rachel as lead designer of this award winning practice, designs buildings with respect for the existing historic, urban or rural context.
 The practice has both design and hands-on expertise in Hemp Lime Construction, as published in 2008 by IHS BRE Press.
 Tom Woolley is author of Natural Building and also edited the Green Building Handbook.
 Tom Woolley provides CPD training courses and in-house advice.
 We have carried out research, consultancy into sustainable building and bio-based materials through European and UK funding.
 We are members of the Building Limes Forum, EBUK, the Small Woods Association, Scientists for Global Responsibility & AECB.